carlsuburbmates/suburbmates-mvp/docs/SSOT.md

 - **Limitations:** Cannot perform any action requiring an identity (purchase, post, review, manage content).

 ### 1.2.
 Resident
-- **Definition:** A user who has created a basic account with a Name, Email, and Password.
-This is the standard authenticated user.
+- **Definition:** A user who has created a basic account, typically via a social login like Google.
+This is the standard authenticated user for community participation.
 - **Abilities:**
     - All abilities of a Guest.
     - Purchase items from Vendors.
     - Post reviews on Business profiles.
     - Reply to discussions in the Civic Hub.
     - Access a basic user dashboard.
-- **Key Distinction:** This is the base account type.
-They do not have a business listing.
+- **Key Distinction:** They do not have a business listing and have not registered via the business-specific flow.

 ### 1.3.
 Business (Directory Listing)
-- **Definition:** A `Resident` who has successfully filled out the "Register Your Business" form, creating a business profile.
+- **Definition:** A user who has successfully registered their business via the dedicated "Become a Vendor" flow, creating a business profile.
 - **Abilities:**
     - All abilities of a `Resident`.
     - Appears in the public **Business Directory**.